Skip to content

 Layer one: the QA GPT

-The first layer was a dedicated QA GPT with one job: audit Lyricist outputs and flag forced slang, mismatched references, and instrumentation errors before anything moved forward.
+The first layer was a dedicated QA GPT with one job: audit Lyricist outputs and flag forced slang, brand usage, mismatched references, and instrumentation errors.
 An automated check between generation and publishing to catch errors before they reach an audience.

 Layer two: manual review